Tokkia/lolita-sentiment-analysis/README.md

 ### 1.1 Purpose
 This project conducts a comprehensive sentiment analysis of reader reviews to extract reader opinions on Vladimir Nabokov's controversial novel "Lolita".
 By leveraging advanced data science techniques such as web scraping, NLP, ML, and data visualization, insights were uncovered into the polarizing reactions to this novel.

-### 1.2 Problem Resolution ????????
+### 1.2 Problem Resolution
-[Describe what problems are resolved by your project] This project worked to address several key challenges:
+This project worked to address several key challenges:
-1. Effective ways to quantify subjectivity in literary opinon: Through applying sentiment analysis to almost 50k Goodreads reviews, the qualitative data is transformed into quantitative insights.
+1. Effectively quantifying literary opinion through applying sentiment analysis to 50k Goodreads reviews.
-2. Extraction of meaningful patterns/conclusions from unstructured/uncleaned text data: Through the application of NLP techniques and clustering algorithms, unapparent underlying patterns in reader responses can be revealed.
+2. Extraction of patterns/conclusions from unstructured/uncleaned text data through the application of NLP techniques and clustering algorithms.
-ADD MORE TO THIS!!!!!!!!!!!!!!!!!!!!IAUSFHLAIUSFHLAIWUF

 ### 1.3 Learnings/Skills Developed
 Main learnings from this project:
 1. Literary analysis: Taught me data-driven approaches to analyzing reader reception to works of literature with the use of traditional analysis methods.
-2. Data Visualization Techniques:
+2. Data Visualization Techniques: Taught me various visualization techniques, and how to analyze the data based off visualizations.
-3. Sentiment Analysis Techniques: This project showcases....(be specific), which are applicable to many other text analysis related tasks, far beyond just the scope of literary criticism.
+3. Sentiment Analysis Techniques: Application and analysis of data cleaning, TF-IDF vectorization, cosine similarity, hierarchical clustering, logistic regression and k-means clustering.
-4. Controversial Topic Handling: Demonstrates how to approach effective objective analysis of polarizing opinions.
+4. Controversial Topic Handling: How to approach objective analysis given polarizing opinions.
 Such approaches are applicable to other fields, such as market research, social media analysis, news, and public opinion analysis.
-5. Data Science Pipeline: This project demonstrates a complete data analysis project workflow, starting from data collection/cleaning to preprocessing, analysis, and visualization.
-Learning about project workflows provided for aa valuable learning resource.
+5. Project Workflow: This project demonstrates a complete data analysis project workflow, starting from data collection/cleaning to preprocessing, analysis, and visualization.